ethanwicker/ethanwicker.github.io/_posts/2021-01-27-logistic-regression-002.md

 ```

 We'll then train the model using scikit-learn's `LogisticRegression()`.
 This function natively handles multiclass logistic regression.
 Unless specified otherwise, it will using a one-vs-rest scheme for prediction.
 Under the hood, this scheme will train an individual model for each class present in the data.
 Because `ticket_class` can take three possible values 1, 2, or 3, we can expect three logistic regression models to be trained.

+The one-vs-rest (sometimes called one-vs-all) scheme can be contrasted with the one-vs-one scheme.
+The one-vs-one scheme splits the dataset into individual datasets containing only two classes.
+For example, using `ticket_class` field, the one-vs-one method would create individual models for the following `ticket_class` pairs:

+* `ticket_class` 1 vs `ticket_class` 2
+* `ticket_class` 1 vs `ticket_class` 3
+* `ticket_class` 2 vs `ticket_class` 3

+To perform prediction, each observation is run through it's associated models, and the class label with the most predictions is the overall prediction.

+In addition, scikit-learn does provide the `OneVsRestClassifier` and the `OneVsOneClassifier` as well, which are commonly used with *support vector classifiers*.

 ```python
 # Uses a one-vs-rest scheme by default